-- 1 Click the Optimizer Setup tab in Optimizer for Peptides software. - 2 Set the desired Sample introduction method (Injection, Automatic infusion, or Manual infusion). - 3 Set the Fragmentor Ramp Settings parameters as follows.
-Skip this step if your instrument is a model 6490 LC/MS, since fragmentor voltage is not optimized for that instrument. - a In the Fragmentor area, mark the Fixed Fragmentor check box and enter the fragmentor voltage to use for optimization.
+- 1 Click the Optimizer Setup tab in Optimizer for Peptides. - 2 Set the desired Sample introduction method (Injection, Automatic infusion, or Manual infusion). - 3 Set the Fragmentor Ramp Settings parameters as follows: - a Mark the Fixed Fragmentor check box and enter the fragmentor voltage to use for optimization.
 This value will be used for all compounds, unless you enter specific values for individual compounds on the Compound Setup tab. - Tip Using a fixed fragmentor voltage saves time by skipping the SIM run to determine the optimal fragmentor voltage.
-However, if multiple adducts are specified, then a SIM run is made to determine the precursor ion to use. - b Mark the Overwrite existing check box to use this value for all compounds, even if values are set for individual compounds on the Compound Setup tab. - 4 In the Collision Energy area, mark the Start from predicted value check box, which lets the Optimizer software set a collision energy value, using the formula shown.
-In the formula, m/z is the mass of the precursor ion. - 5 Mark the Put instrument into standby mode at end check box if you want to put the instrument into standby mode at the end of the optimization run. - See "To select data path and methods to use for optimization" on page 13.
+However, if multiple adducts are specified, then a SIM run is made to determine the precursor ion to use. - b Mark the Overwrite existing check box to use this value for all compounds, even if values are set for individual compounds on the Compound Setup tab. - 4 In the Collision Energy area, mark the Start from predicted value check box, which lets Optimizer set a collision energy value, using the formula shown.
+In the formula, m/z is the mass of the precursor ion. - 5 (optional) Mark the Put instrument into standby mode at end check box to put the instrument into standby mode at the end of the optimization run. - See "To select data path and methods to use for optimization" on page 15.